keldefrawy/keldefrawy.github.io/_rd_articles/startup-not-laboratory.md

     first_response: Yes.
 The relevant pressure is dependence on a small number of company-level liquidity outcomes, not the moral status of an acquisition or public offering.
     second_objection: Without financing, much research would never reach users, so criticizing exit incentives may privilege unused invention.
     conclusion: Preserve the venture transition channel while funding the precompetitive research commons separately; evaluate an exit by capability and adoption after the transaction, not by valuation alone.
-    source_ids: [nber-vc-decisions-2016, sri-confidencial-spinout-2022]
+    source_ids: [nber-vc-decisions-2016, sri-confidencial-announcement-2022]
 corrections: []
 ---

-In 2022 I moved from SRI International into Confidencial.io, a company formed to carry selected privacy and security research toward customers.
-The change was not a simple relocation of the same work.
-It changed the objective function.
+Confidencial.io spun out of SRI in 2021 to carry selected privacy and security research toward customers.
+I moved from a full-time SRI role into building the company while remaining part-time at SRI through early 2023 to finish the DARPA programs.
+Confidencial.io raised its seed financing in 2022.
+This was not a simple relocation of the same work.
+It changed the objective function. <span class="rd-evidence-token" data-evidence="M">M</span>

 At a research institute, a technically interesting property can justify a paper, a prototype, a program, or the next proposal.
 At a startup, the same property must survive integration with software people already use, deployment environments the researcher does not control, procurement, security review, support, pricing, and the possibility that the customer’s urgent problem is not the one the research solved. <span class="rd-evidence-token" data-evidence="M">M</span>